hangoclong/CMD-2025/week2/s6/readme.md

 ### Step 4: Deleting Ideas

 To delete an idea, the `IdeaCard` (the child) needs to tell the `App` component (the parent) to remove an item from its state.
 We do this by passing a function down as a prop.

+This pattern is very common in React and is sometimes called **"prop drilling"**—where a parent component "drills" a function or data down through its children.

 **In `App.tsx`, create the `deleteIdea` handler:**